WPgenWeakest Precondition Generator

 Proof using. introv WF. unfolds mkstruct. xpull. intros Q'. xchanges WF.
 Qed.

-Our final definition of wpgen refines the previous one by inserting the mkstruct predicate to the front of the match t with construct.
+The final definition of wpgen refines the previous one by inserting the mkstruct predicate at the front of the match t with construct.

 Fixpoint wpgen (E:ctx) (t:trm) : formula :=